New around here?

 Yep, we have those, too!
 Follow the signs to our Cafe and help yourself.

-We have two groups for students that also meet on Sunday mornings: "The Bridge" is for those in grades 5-6, and our Middle & High School (grades 7-12) both meet in the classroom suite on the upper level of the building.
-One of our Host Team volunteers will help you get there.
+We have two students groups: (1) "The Bridge" for those in grades 5-6, and (2) Middle & High School for those in grades 7-12.
+Both groups meet in the classroom suite on the upper level, and there are signs to help you find your way.

 SUNDAY ZOOM